encolajs/encolajs-enforma/docs/examples/vuetify-preset.md

 import VuetifyFormExample from './vuetify/VuetifyFormExample.vue'
 </script>

-# Form Using the Vuetify Preset
+# Forms Using the Vuetify Preset

 <ClientOnly>
     <LiveDemo preset="vuetify" :component="VuetifyFormExample"></LiveDemo>
 </ClientOnly>

+> [!WARNING] The styling of the Vuetify form may conflict with the Vitepress styles

 ## Source code